Sohail103/LeafLedger/README.md

 The transactions can then be collected and parsed after the fest to compute the net amount of money spent by each student and reimbursements to be paid.

+## Future improvements:

+- Better UI
+- facility to automatically collect transactions from hashscan and calculate net amount owed to each student

 ## Transaction flow

 ![transaction-flow](transaction-flow.png)